codethenews/encyclopedia-of-storytelling/scrollytelling.md

-Not a single technique, but a range of techniques to make storytelling interactive while a user scrolls through an interface, which is one of the main ways of navigating on the web.
+'Scrollytelling' is a trendy portmanteau describing not a single technique, but a range of techniques to make storytelling interactive while a user scrolls through an interface, which is one of the main ways of navigating on the web.

 Some techniques in the range of scrollytelling may include:
 - Moving images into view